coyotespike/posDemo/README.md

 > Users will create transactions and then they will submit every transaction to the pool.
 These new transactions, present in the pool, will be considered unconfirmed.

 > Miners take a group of transactions from this pool and create the block and makes the transaction confirmed.

+## Staking

+As described in tag v0.0.1, we make a basic blockchain.
+Clients ask a chainServer to mine, and a p2pServer broadcasts all blocks.
+Every peer applies the longest chain rule.

+To add staking